Rondir/HeroesSceneSwitch/Release/ReadMe.txt

 	- in OBS-Studio choose "Tools"->"Heroes Scene Switch" to configure the plugin

 	- two gamestates are possible - "Menu" and "Game"
-	- "Game" state is triggerd when a savegame is created
+	- "Game" state is is triggered at Loading Screen
-	- "Menu" state is triggerd when a replay is created
+	- "Menu" state is triggered when the match finished